jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 # Orchestrating multiple Intelligent AI Bots as one business with Azure Service Fabric

 # Workshop
-In this workshop, you will look at the process of designing multiple intelligent bots as one business that will illustrate the use of many Azure features to support scalability, performance and intelligence based on Service Fabric and other cognitive services.
+In this workshop, you will look at the process of designing multiple intelligent bots as one business that will illustrate the use of many Azure features to support scalability, performance, and intelligence based on Service Fabric and other cognitive services.

-By the end of this workshop you will be better able to design and deploy enterprise ready bots based on Service Fabric and other related Azure services.
+By the end of this workshop, you will be better able to design and deploy enterprise-ready bots based on Service Fabric and other related Azure services.

 # Whiteboard Design Session
-In this whiteboard design session, you will work in a group to design a solution that leverages aspects from microservices, bot framework, storage and other cognitive services to help an online financial service provider to meet their customer demands quickly.
+In this whiteboard design session, you will work in a group to design a solution that leverages aspects from microservices, bot framework, storage, and other cognitive services to help an online financial service provider to meet their customer demands quickly.
 You will handle the client's scaling and performance needs through microservices built on top of Service Fabric and apply cognitive services to put intelligence in the bot solution.

 ## Step 1: Review the customer case study